×

 Quick Summary

-• Define Your ICP: Know your ideal customer profile before purchasing any leads.
+• Define Your ICP: Know your ideal customer before you buy.

-• Vet Vendors Rigorously: Ask for samples, check compliance (GDPR/CCPA), and read reviews.
+• Vet Vendors Rigorously: Ask for samples.
+Check compliance (GDPR/CCPA).
+Read reviews.

-• Start Small: Test a vendor with a small batch before committing to a large purchase.
+• Start Small: Test a vendor with a small batch first.

-• Verify Lead Quality: Check for accuracy, intent match, and recent engagement.
+• Verify Lead Quality: Check for accuracy, intent match, and recent activity.

-• Integrate & Follow Up: Have a sales process ready to act on leads within minutes.
+• Integrate & Follow Up: Have a sales process ready.
+Contact leads within minutes.

 Introduction: The Allure and Peril of Purchased Leads